psionic12/translate/README.md

 This is a Chrome Extension used to translate an English word into Chinese.
 The translated word will show as a Chrome Notification.

+Select a word, use Ctrl+Shift+Y / right click and choose "translate" option / click the extension icon, that's it.

 # How to import this into your Chrome

 go to chrome://extensions/ -> check the developer mode -> Load unpacked extension..., choose the project path.